 About the Ivy College of Business

 At the Debbie and Jerry Ivy College of Business, we offer a wide variety of programs to maximize student potential, connect students with professionals through case competitions, interactive learning, study abroad, internships, and ultimately successful employment.
-We continuously add valuable programs that benefit students and their future employers, including an undergraduate major in actuarial science, a master of real estate development, and an executive MBA — all beginning in fall 2019.
-Our part-time MBA program was voted the 2018 Best MBA Program in Des Moines by Business Record readers.
-We’re proud to offer the highest ranked full-time MBA program in Iowa.
+We continuously add valuable programs that benefit students, their future employers, and working professionals.
+The college is accredited by the Association to Advance Collegiate Schools of Business (AACSB International), in both business and accounting.
+Only 2 percent of the world’s business schools receive accreditation in both business and accounting.